moonmoon/moonmoon/README.md

 Moonmoon is a web based aggregator similar to planetplanet.
 It can be used to blend articles from different blogs with same interests into a single page.

-Moonmoon is stupidly simple: it only aggregates feeds and spits them out in one single page.
+Moonmoon is simple: it only aggregates feeds and spits them out in one single page.
 It does not archive articles, it does not do comments nor votes.

 Requirements
 ------------
 You will need a web hosting with at least PHP 5.6 (PHP 7 is also supported).

 If you are installing moonmoon on a Linux private server (VPS, dedicated host), please note that you will need to install the package `php-xml`.

 Installing
 ----------

 Installation steps (shared hosting or virtual / dedicated server) can be found [in the wiki](https://github.com/moonmoon/moonmoon/wiki/How-to-install).

 Docker images are also available in [moonmoon/docker-images](https://github.com/moonmoon/docker-images).